 About David Godden

-David is a Director at employee engagement solutions specialists Thymometrics and is responsible for global strategic and product marketing.
+David is a Director at employee engagement solutions specialists Thymometrics and is responsible for sales and marketing.
 He is a prolific blogger on HR tech and employee engagement matters.